Yashica 44 Series

 Note that the Models 44 and 44A are named back to front (type-setting error probably).

-Having said that, a Yashica 44A with serial number 3981xxx has surfaced at auction with its original Yashica US “Certificate of Guarantee” dated 17 December 1959.
+Confirming the evidence of US ads, a Yashica 44A with serial number 3981xxx, which looks like an August production code, has surfaced at auction with its original Yashica US “Certificate of Guarantee” dated 17 December 1959.
 Its serial number puts it at more than 1/3 of the way into my 44A database so an early 1959 release date is quite plausible.
+However, US reference to the 44LM in 1959 is still eluding me.
+Tom Heckhaus has pointed out that the litigation in the US by Rollei (Franke & Heidecke/ Burleigh Brooks) could possibly have had an impact on US availability and release dates.
+He is not saying that it did, but it is something to keep in mind.